-I’ll admit, even though last year’s Meatless March challenge proved that there’s a definitely great veggie burgers to be had, I’ve been setting my expectations pretty low.
+I’ll admit, even though last year’s Meatless March challenge proved that there’s a definitely great veggie burger to be had, I’ve been setting my expectations pretty low.
 Even more so if I’m going to a place whose beef burgers weren’t that great.
 I’d been to the City Tap House in University City before, but they just opened a new location in Logan Square close to my job so I figured I’d check it out.
-Their veggie burger is a wild rice, oats, black beans and beet patty topped with aged cheddar, dijonnaisse, roasted tomato, and alfalfa sprouts on a multi-grain bun.
+Their veggie burger is wild rice, oats, black beans and beet patty topped with aged cheddar, dijonnaisse, roasted tomato, and alfalfa sprouts on a multi-grain bun.

 Honestly, a bar or a pub is the last place that I would expect myself to order a veggie burger at and I definitely was not expecting it to taste good.
 But this one tasted AMAZING!
 (Yes, I actually used those exact words when the bartender asked how everything was).
 All the different components – the oats, the beets, the beans – just worked together so beautifully and gave everything a great flavor.
 The cheese was probably what did it for me the most (I thought it was a pretty bold move to put cheese on a veggie burger since you might normally associate the typical veggie burger eater with being a Vegan).
 I could barely tell that I was eating a veggie burger at that point, and that’s what had been lacking in a lot of other veggie burgers I had.
 Also: the dijonnaisse – that gave the burger a little kick, clearing my sinuses right up!
-The multi-grain roll was a nice, healthy touch; soft but lightly toasted, adding some crunch (which, if you’ll remember from last week, was one of my issues with the super soft bun used at Taproom on 19th).
+The multi-grain roll was a nice, healthy touch; soft but lightly toasted, adding some crunch (which, if you’ll remember from last week, was one of my issues with the super-soft bun used at Taproom on 19th).

 As my burger arrived, some guy was passing by my table and said, “Well at least the burgers look great!”
 Well sir, they taste pretty great, too!